ashish10alex/Audio-Augmentations/README.md

 ```
 python3 app.py

-#or to run on local network
+#Or to run on local network
 #change host parameter in app.run followed by

 flask run -h 192.168.X.X
 ```